Short Pump Town Center

-Short Pump Town Center is an open-air shopping mall located in the Short Pump census-designated place (CDP) of unincorporated Henrico County, Virginia on West Broad Street (U.S. Route 250), approximately 1 mile west of I-64, exit 178A/B. This area of Henrico County is called The West End and is northwest of Richmond.
-Short Pump Town Center is home to many restaurants and stores including Macy's and Dillard's.
+Short Pump Town Center is an open-air shopping mall located in the Short Pump census-designated place (CDP) of unincorporated Henrico County, Virginia on West Broad Street (U.S. Route 250), approximately 1 mile west of I-64, exit 178A/B. Short Pump Town Center is home to many restaurants and stores including Macy's and Dillard's.

 History and stores

 Short Pump Town Center is a two-level, open-air retail center composed of upscale stores.
 It was opened on September 4, 2003 and has over 140 stores.
 The center is owned and operated by Queensland Investment Corporation.

 In 2004, Circuit City opened outside the mall.
 After Circuit City went out of business in 2009, it was replaced by hhgregg.
 Hhgregg closed for good in 2017.
 This space is now occupied by Arhaus and The Container Store.

 Anchor stores are Dick's Sporting Goods, Dillard's, and Macy's (originally Hecht's until 2006).
 The mall was also intended to have a Lord & Taylor as an additional anchor, until they pulled out from that plan after being repositioned.

 On May 7, 2020, Nordstrom announced that they would be closing their location at the mall as part of a national downsizing resulting from the COVID-19 pandemic.
+On June 16, 2025, it was announced that the former Nordstrom store would be replaced by a Dick's Sporting Goods experimental location, House of Sport, which features sports amenities like batting cages and climbing walls.